modbas/mad76/doc/python/python.md

 -   What is Python?
 Why Python? (see
     Section <a href="#what-is-python" data-reference-type="ref" data-reference="what-is-python">2</a>)

--   Mathematics with Python (see
+-   Math with Python (see
     Section <a href="#math-with-python" data-reference-type="ref" data-reference="math-with-python">3</a>)

 -   Procedural programming with Python (see